pandoc-jp/pandoc-doc-ja/_build/html/_sources/users-guide.rst.txt

 ``-M`` *KEY*\ [``=``\ *VAL*], ``--metadata=``\ *KEY*\ [``:``\ *VAL*] Set the metadata field *KEY* to the value *VAL*.
-A value specified on the command line overrides a value specified in the document using `YAML metadata blocks <#extension-yaml_metadata_block>`__.
+A value specified on the command line overrides a value specified in the document using `YAML metadata blocks`_.
 Values will be parsed as YAML boolean or string values.
 If no value is specified, the value will be treated as Boolean true.
 Like ``--variable``, ``--metadata`` causes template variables to be set.
 But unlike ``--variable``, ``--metadata`` affects the metadata of the underlying document (which is accessible from filters and may be printed in some output formats) and metadata values will be escaped when inserted into the template.

 ``--metadata-file=``\ *FILE*
    Read metadata from the supplied YAML (or JSON) file.
 This option can be used with every input format, but string scalars in the YAML file will always be parsed as Markdown.
-Generally, the input will be handled the same as in `YAML metadata blocks <#extension-yaml_metadata_block>`__.
+Generally, the input will be handled the same as in `YAML metadata blocks`_.
 Metadata values specified inside the document, or by using ``-M``, overwrite values specified with this option.

 ``-p``, ``--preserve-tabs``
    Preserve tabs instead of converting them to spaces (the default).